Frxnkyz/Frxnkyz/README.md

 **→About me :**
- Im 20 y/o, I really like motorsport , in my free time I dedicate myself to the world of the music being Dj in discotheques and festivals.
+ I'm 20 years old and I love motorsports , I dedicate my free time to the world of music as a D.J. working un discos and festivals.
- Ever since I was a child, I have loved the world of videogames.
-I am still playing and watching the world competitions.
+ Ever since I was a child, I,ve been addicted to the world of videogames.
+I still play and watch world competitions.

- **→Goals :**
+ **→My Goals :**
-Become a Junior Web applicatuin developer.
+ To Become a Web application developer.

-**→Languages:**